Hamish Bolland Hamish Bolland

 Construction & major projects

-Hamish acts for a range of clients including government entities and council, sponsors, developers, contractors, subcontractors, service providers and lenders.
-He advises on all stages of a project including procurement strategy, tendering and probity, contract drafting and negotiation, contract administration and dispute resolution.
+Hamish's experience covers a variety of sectors, including infrastructure, energy and natural resources, health, airports, ports, manufacturing, water, tourism and commercial.
+He acts for government entities, project sponsors, lenders, developers, contractors and consultants on all stages of a project including procurement strategy, funding and financing, tendering and probity, contract drafting and negotiation, contract administration and dispute avoidance and resolution.
 A significant amount of his experience involves project finance transactions.

-Previously, Hamish worked for UK magic circle law firm Allen & Overy in their Dubai projects team acting for sponsors undertaking major projects in the Gulf region, as well as financial institutions lending to those projects.
+Hamish previously worked for UK magic circle law firm Allen & Overy in their Dubai projects team, where he acted for sponsors and lenders on numerous world-scale project finance transactions in the Gulf region.

-Hamish is recognised as a leading individual by Legal 500 Asia Pacific 2023 and as a leading lawyer by Chambers Asia Pacific 2023.
+Hamish is consistently recognised as a Leading Partner by Legal 500 Asia Pacific and Chambers Asia Pacific and is named as a ‘Preeminent’ construction lawyer by Doyles Guide in 2025.

 Recent highlights